ryanwc/ItemCatelog/README.md

 # What it Does

-Restaurant Manager is an interactive website that lets you sign in with Google or Facebook and manage cuisines, cuisine 'base menu items', restaurants, and restaurant menu items.
+Restaurant Manager is an interactive website that lets you sign in with Google or Facebook and manage cuisines, cuisine "base menu items", restaurants, and restaurant menu items.

-User profiles, restaurants, cuisines, base menu items, and restaurant menu items display pictures and various other attributes (like 'price'), and can be created, edited, and deleted if you are logged in and have the appropriate authority.
+User profiles, restaurants, cuisines, base menu items, and restaurant menu items display pictures and various other attributes (like "price"), and can be created, edited, and deleted if you are logged in and have the appropriate authority.

 The forms, where appropriate, provide real-time visual and textual cues about valid/invalid input, and on form submission, the browser will alert you of any invalid input so you can correct it before the form is processed.
 The results of form processing are then displayed to you.